 Ability to bend, stoop, twist, crawl

-The job description is the backbone of that position because everything else should be based upon that description.
-Once a new employee starts their new position or a new job description is generated from changes, you should make sure the employee has a copy of the job description and that they sign and return to you indicating they understand the duties of the position.
-You should try to update your job descriptions every 2-3 years or if the duties change.
-It is important to have a job description for every position as they are important to your small business brand and they define your expectations of what you want from your new hires or existing employees.
+The job description is the backbone of that position.
+Furthermore, everything else should be based upon that description.
+Every employee should have a copy of their job description.
+They should also sign and return a copy to you indicating they understand the duties of the position.
+Update your job descriptions every 2-3 years or if the duties change.
+It is vital to have a job description for every position as they are important to your brand.
+They define your expectations of what you want from your new hires or existing employees.